January 26, 2018 — Christopher Carlson, Senior User Interface Developer, User Interfaces

 In my recent Wolfram Community post, “How many animals can one find in a random image?,” I looked into the pareidolia phenomenon from the viewpoints of pixel clusters in random (2D) black-and-white images.
 Here are some of the shapes I found, extracted, rotated, smoothed and colored from the connected black pixel clusters of a single 800×800 image of randomly chosen, uncorrelated black-and-white pixels.

 If aliens actually visited Earth, world leaders would bring in a scientist to develop a process for understanding their language.
 So when director Denis Villeneuve began working on the science fiction movie Arrival, he and his team turned to real-life computer scientists Stephen and Christopher Wolfram to bring authentic science to the big screen.
 Christopher specifically was tasked with analyzing and writing code for a fictional nonlinear visual language.
-On January 31, he demonstrated the development process he went through in a livecoding event broadcast on LiveEdu.tv.
+On January 31, he demonstrated the development process he went through in a livecoding event you can watch on YouTube.

 January 17, 2017 — Jofre Espigule-Pons, Consultant, Technical Communications and Strategy Group